Types of Mattresses (Comparison Guide)

 Memory-foam

-It becomes softer with body heat, making it conform easier to the body as well as retaining the heat to make for a warmer bed.
+Memory Foam mattresses have become quite a bit more popular in recent times after they were invented to cushion space shuttle crashes.
+The material evenly distributes the weight and takes the shape of the user’s body.
+It becomes softer with body heat, making it conform more easily to the body and retaining the heat to make for a warmer bed.
 This can add comfort and pain relief for users.
-There are also features that will counteract that with gel-infusions to avoid overheating while sleeping.
+Some features will counteract that with gel infusions to avoid overheating while sleeping.

-Another plus for memory foam mattresses is that they are mold and bacteria resistant.
+Another plus for memory foam mattresses is that they are mold and bacteria-resistant.
 With all of these high quality features a memory foam mattress can run anywhere from $100 to $4000, based on size, brand and quality.

 Gel Memory Mattress